 Certificate of completion: We will provide you a certificate if you complete the course and successfully answer the majority of the exercise questions.

-Materials: You will have access to all the course materials via the cloud server.
+Materials: You will have access to all the course materials online.
+We will also mail you cheat sheets and a USB stick with all the materials for reference.

-We will also send you a bound copy of the course notes, cheat sheets, and a USB stick containing the materials, exercise solutions, and further resources.
+data, cmap='winter')

-data, cmap='winter') oython3.7/site-packages/matpl elementw: comparison str
+str